jbd/msrsync/README.md

 sys     7m40.623s
 ```

-Ridiculous rates due to the size of each file and the I/O overhead (nfs + network), but that's a real use case and we've got nice speedup without to much thinking : just use msrync and you're good to go.
+Ridiculous rates due to the size of each file and the I/O overhead (nfs + network), but that's a real use case and we've got nice speedup without too much thinking : just use msrync and you're good to go.
 That's exactly what I wanted.
 Here is a summary of the previous
 results:

 | Command       |  Time      | Entries per second   | Bandwidth (MBytes/s) | Speedup |